metal-crow/Dark-Souls-PvP-AI/README.md

     * teach poise

   * **MEDIUM Priority**
+    * movement bug. jerky and sometimes off
     * true pathfinding.
-Rip maths, use a*
+Rip maps, use a*
     * Get different base addresses for all possible enemies, allow switching of main target.
     * rolling into mlgs r2 hurtbox. should always roll away from that attack?
     * Pointers have to be reread for characters because end address changes when invading